Metaphor Publications, Inc. Storytelling Resources Orcs in LitRPG Fantasy: What You Need to Know

 • Tactical Intelligence: Unlike the Common Orc, War Orcs are capable of operating in larger groups, though only about half are capable of working in military formations.
 But none are capable of any kind of real tactical intelligence.

-What Sets Menelon's Orcs Apart from Traditional Fantasy
+What Sets Menelon's Orcs Apart

 • Moral Ambiguity: Neither the Common nor the War Orc is "evil by nature."
 Their behavior is influenced by design, evolution, and purpose.